RaVeR76/Bedroom-DJ/README.md

 So I added a funny pic, added loads of read-me content, added my index.html and started this too.
 Sorry, at this point I was only learning and did not realise it was in your best interest to ***git commit*** regularly.
 Onwards thy storyteller ....
-I then did a *git status* , not really paying attention to what it said ny the way, followed but a *git add*.
+I then did a *git status* , not really paying attention to what it said by the way, followed but a *git add*.
 Finally a *git commit* saying "Initial commit, read me started, index.html created & started".
  All good I'm thinking to myself :), let's see *git status* ....